underneathall/pinferencia/CONTRIBUTING.md

 For complex bugs and new features, first create an issue and start a discussion.
 Once all the details resolved, we can start developing.

-For documentation improvements, an issue with the details of changes can be filed first.
-Then we can decide when and where to put in the documentations.
+For documentation, any improvement and translations are welcome.
+Please create an issue and let's make it happen.

 ## Setup the Environment